 Have you been on the fence about whether or not to start a loyalty program?
 Well, you should – and right now might be the perfect time to sit down and plan yours.
 One that makes the most sense for your business and your clients.
 Reward top-level customers and grow brand loyalty and provide an incentive to other customers to strive for higher levels.
 Loyalty programs shouldn’t just cost you product – done right, they can turn your best clients into even better ones.
 The Daysmart Salon app includes an easy to use, flexible loyalty program that can be tailored to fit your clients, your brand and your goals.

 5. Social Distancing (not!)

 If you’ve let your social media game drop off…well, now’s the time to pick it up.
 Social media is sole in your digital footprint.
-Here are some things Daysmart Pet customers are doing to keep their social channels recent, relevant and read-worthy.
-These pet businesses are doing social media right, quarantine-style:
+Here are some things Daysmart Salon customers are doing to keep their social channels recent, relevant and read-worthy.
+These salons are doing social media right, quarantine-style:

 Pros Who Know:

 Eyelash expert, D’Lashes promotes her lash company by selling her 3D Strip Lashes that look as good as her lash extensions.
 She also offers a live virtual “Lashfill Online Class” available to the public.

 Evolve salon gives clients and future clients tips on proper hair care while self quarantining, like embracing your natural texture and giving your hair a break from heat styling.

 6. Giving the Gift

 Everyone understands the impact this shutdown is having on their favorite small business.
 Making gift cards available, whether over the phone, or through some slick online app, can give you much-needed cash flow and give your clients a way to show their solidarity.
 If you deliver or mail gift cards, a hand-signed note of appreciation might make a big difference.